endlesslydivided/FoodTrack-OOP/Scripts, documentation and materials/README(ENG).md

 * Development language: C #
 * Used technologies: WPF, SQL, Entity Net Core.
 ### Short description:
-This is a course project, the main goal of which was to study the process of developing a desktop application using a database.
+This is a project, the main goal of which was to study the process of developing a desktop application using a database.
 The project implements the MVVM architectural pattern.
 The database creation script is attached to the project.

 <h3 align="center"> Application login page</h3>
 <p align="center">